 The heart of the issue is love.
 Love for God.
 Love for one another.
 The Sadducees are really sad, you see, because they view love as subordinate to law.
 However, Jesus recognizes the pursuit of love in the scribe.
 The scribe knows how one side will never see the other.

 So, what do we do with this?
 Where are we in this story?
 Well, we see a comment online or hear something in the office or from a neighbor that is frustrating or hurtful or, in our opinion, just plain stupid.
 Okay, we say, I’ll show him!
-I’ll tell him how wrong he is or how stupid he is.
+I’ll tell him how wrong he is or what a moron he is.
 I’ll cut him down with a verbal retort that will strike him to the core, and he’ll finally see how shameful his perspective is.
 And the words pierce out of you razor sharp and you feel smart and powerful and vindicated and triumphant.
 But then, if you really care more about how that person is a sinner and child of God just like you are, you’ll realize what an arrogant idiot you are and you’ll have a twinge of regret.
 Yes, you’ll try to squash that regret saying that you were justified, you were doing the right thing, you have no need to feel badly.
 That regret, that twinge, my friends, is the Holy Spirit.
 If you came to the conversation with anything other than love and compassion and faith, you were wrong.
 Isn’t that exactly what Jesus told the Sadducees?
 He actually said, “You are quite wrong.”

 It’s when we put our rules and our well-defined boxes and our comfort zones above our relationships with family, with friends, and yes even with enemies that we are wrong.
 We have to stop defining who we are by what we are not.
 Instead, we should be willing to climb on the front porch swing with another person, figure out what really isn’t that important, see that person as a child of God, and be willing to put their humanity above our own systems of rules and guidelines and definitions.
 Until we do that, we are the Sadducees arguing with Jesus.